jm130/dmogdocs/docs/source/user/techspecs.rst

 CPU compute nodes
 -----------------
-There are three types of standard compute nodes available on the DMOG HPC cluster:
+There are four types of standard compute nodes available on the DMOG HPC cluster:

 Low Core Count Nodes
 ~~~~~~~~~~~~~~~~~~